NeuronAddict/kali-docker-build/README.md

 docker-compose build --pull && docker-compose run kali-live-build --verbose --installer
 ```

-Your images are sorted on the 'images' folder.
+Your images are stored on the 'images' folder.
 Cache is stored on cache folder.
 Content can safely be removed (but subsequent builds will be longer).

 ## Customize build with profiles